OpenAgentsInc/v2/docs/chat-refactor.md

 - [Date]: Completed Step 1 - Moved and consolidated `components/chat/` to `panes/chat/`
 - [Current Date]: Completed Step 2 - Refactored `store/chat.ts` and `hooks/useChat.ts`
-- [Current Date]: Started Step 3 - Updating Chat Pane to use refactored functionality
+- [Current Date]: Completed Step 3 - Updated Chat Pane to use refactored functionality
+- [Current Date]: Started Step 4 - Testing and Verification

 ## Next Actions

-1. Update the main chat pane component (`panes/chat/Chat.tsx`) to use the refactored `useChat` hook and `chatUtils.ts`
-2. Test the chat functionality to ensure it works correctly with the refactored code
+1. Thoroughly test the chat functionality to ensure it works correctly with the refactored code
-3. Proceed with Step 4: Testing and Verification
+2. Complete Step 4: Testing and Verification
-4. Complete Step 5: Code Cleanup and Documentation
+3. Proceed with Step 5: Code Cleanup and Documentation
+4. Update any remaining files that may be affected by the refactor (if any are found during testing)